-Today’s interviewee is Adebisi Adeusi, a stay at home mom to 4 kids.
+Today’s Entrepreneurs Talk interviewee is Adebisi Adeusi, a stay-at-home mom to 4 kids.
 She runs her own personal shopping business, Luxury Shopper NG.

-The Entrepreneurs Talk series will be featuring women from all walks of life; at different stages in their lives, doing various things to ignite their imagination and follow their dreams.
+The Entrepreneurs Talk series features women from all walks of life; at different stages in their lives, doing various things to ignite their imagination and follow their dreams.

-Mompreneur Shares How She Runs Her Online Luxury Shopping Business
+Mompreneur Shares How She Runs Her Online Luxury Shopping Business, Luxury Shopper

-When & why did you decide to start your own business?
+When & why did you decide to start Luxury Shopper?